-The king at the time was Bagyidaw, grandson of Bodawpay (the “Grandfather King”) and a great-grandson of the dynasty’s founder, Alaungpaya.
+The king at the time was Bagyidaw, grandson of Bodawpaya (the “Grandfather King”) and a great-grandson of the dynasty’s founder, Alaungpaya.
 He had inherited the empire at its very height.
-Described by the British as a “mild, amiable, good-natured and obliging” man, said to the be “fond of shows, theatrical exhibitions, elephant catching and boat-racing.”
-He was in 1824 very much under the influence of the war party, those processing for confrontation.
-Part of the war party was his senior queen, Me Nu, and her power-hungry brother, the lord of Salin.
+Described by the British as a “mild, amiable, good-natured and obliging” man, said to be “fond of shows, theatrical exhibitions, elephant catching and boat-racing.”
+He was in 1824 very much under the influence of the war party, those promoting a confrontation with the British.
+Part of the war party was his senior queen, Me Nu, and her power-hungry brother, the Lord of Salin.

 Bandula was supported by twelve of the country’s best battalions, including one under his personal command, all totaling ten thousand men and five hundred horses.
 His general staff included some of the country’s most decorated soldiers, men like the lord of Salay and the governors of Danyawaddy, Wutho, and Toungoo.
 In those days, as today, many senior officials held both administrative and military offices.
 In Jaintia and Cachar, Burmese forces were led by one of Bandula’s top lieutenants, the lord of Pahkan, Thado Thiri Maha Uzana.

 Leading the British side was Sir Archibald Campbell, born at Glen Lyon in the Scottish Highlands to an old army family, an experienced East India Company soldier who had devoted more than thirty years to the service, mainly South India and the war against the Tipu Sultan.
 He had also taken an active part in the Peninsular War, under the future duke of Wellington, and had firsthand knowledge of the latest in European warfare.